TimOsahenru/notes/_posts/2025-11-23-Getting-hired.md

 A story gives room for engagement, two people sharing their story on how they got a job can differ based on how they share their stories.

-Why this tip might seem as tho I'm selling the importance of portraying yourself as a software engineer on social media platforms, the message I want you to pick is here is to be very deliberate about how you market yourself when telling your story.
+Why this tip might seem as tho I'm selling the importance of portraying yourself as a software engineer on social media platforms, the message I actually want you to pick is here is to be very deliberate about how you market yourself when telling your story.

 ### Tip6: Contribute to an open-source project
 > Your engagement with open is the surest referral to getting your first job.